jakehtr/find-phone-and-email/README.md

 # Find Phone And Email
-Finds phone numbers and email addresses from the clipboard, and copies all them all to the clipboard.
+Finds phone numbers and email addresses from the clipboard, and then copies them all to the clipboard.

 ## Instructions
 Pre-requisite: You need Python 3+